-- A. Public participation shall be permitted at a time as determined by the presiding officer. - B. Anyone with concerns related to the operation of the school or to matters within the authority of the Board may participate during the public portion of a meeting. - C. Attendees must register their intention to participate in the public portion of the meeting upon their arrival at the meeting. - D. Participants must be recognized by the presiding officer and will be requested to preface their comments by an announcement of their name; address; group affiliation, if and when appropriate. - E. Each statement made by a participant shall be limited to three (3) minutes duration. - F. No participant may speak more than once on the same topic unless all others who wish to speak on that topic have been heard. - G. Participants shall direct all comments to the Board and not to staff or other participants. - H. All statements shall be directed to the presiding officer; no person may address or question Board members individually. - I. The presiding officer may: - 1. prohibit public comments which are frivolous, repetitive, or harassing; - 2. interrupt, warn, or terminate a participant's statement when the statement is too lengthy, personally directed, abusive, obscene, or irrelevant; - request any individual to leave the meeting when that person behaves in a manner that is disruptive of the orderly conduct of the meeting; - 4. request the assistance of law enforcement officers in the removal of a disorderly person when that person's conduct interferes with the orderly progress of the meeting; - 5. call for a recess or an adjournment to another time when the lack of public decorum so interferes with the orderly conduct of the meeting as to warrant such action; - 6. waive these rules with the approval of the Board when necessary for the protection of privacy or the administration of the Board's business.
+- A. Public participation shall be permitted at a time as determined by the presiding officer. - B. Anyone with concerns related to the operation of the school or to matters within the authority of the Board may participate during the public portion of a meeting. - C. Attendees must register their intention to participate in the public portion of the meeting upon their arrival at the meeting. - D. Participants must be recognized by the presiding officer and will be requested to preface their comments by an announcement of their name; address; group affiliation, if and when appropriate. - E. Each statement made by a participant shall be limited to three (3) minutes duration. - F. No participant may speak more than once. - G. Participants shall direct all comments to the Board and not to staff or other participants. - I. The presiding officer may: - prohibit public comments which are frivolous, repetitive, or harassing; - 2. interrupt, warn, or terminate a participant's statement when the statement is too lengthy, personally directed, abusive, obscene, or irrelevant; - request any individual to leave the meeting when that person behaves in a manner that is disruptive of the orderly conduct of the meeting;

-J. The portion of the meeting during which the participation of the public is invited shall be limited to ten (10) minutes, unless extended by a vote of the Board.
+- 4. request the assistance of law enforcement officers in the removal of a disorderly person when that person's conduct interferes with the orderly progress of the meeting; - 5. call for a recess or an adjournment to another time when the lack of public decorum so interferes with the orderly conduct of the meeting as to warrant such action; - 6. waive these rules with the approval of the Board when necessary for the protection of privacy or the administration of the Board's business. - J. The portion of the meeting during which the participation of the public is invited shall be limited to ten (10) minutes, but the timeframe will be extended, if necessary, so that no one's right to address the Board will be denied.